BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 FIFTH PRESENCE: (barely audible) \*I am the forgotten.
 I am the excluded.
 I will be remembered.\*

-\[The four Noaidi turn to the player\]
+\[The four Thaum turn to the player\]

-ALL NOAIDI: \*You who walk between seasons, you must understand what approaches.\*
+ALL THAUM: \*You who walk between seasons, you must understand what approaches.\*

 \[They gesture to the void, which reveals fragments of the Fifth